prativa7/TestCases/README.md

 5. Test the tab button cycles through the username, password, and save button for user convenience

+### What are some testing frameworks that you have used and what are their advantages and disadvantages?

+    #### Used In house Testing framework and NUnit

+#### Advantages
+    Easy to Setup Test Environment when it compares to other framework Reliable Technical Support.
+    Easy to use and plenty of documentation
+    Supports Parallel Test Execution.
+    Low-cost maintenance

+   #### Disadvantage
+     Limited support for Image Testing.
+     Supports Web-based applications only.
+     Many Testing features might not be available readily.
+     Constant Maintenance.

 ### How would you go about automating test scripts into a build pipeline?
     Keep tests scoped to a single purpose.
 Each test should only do one Task